rasalt/bunsen-tutorial/README.md

 Update your env.sh file based on the sample provided in [env.sh]( ./scripts/provisioning/env.sh) .

 Source the environment file you've created.
 Be aware that the bucket name needs to be unique.
-If that bucket name already exists then the script will partially fail on subsequent steps.
-You can safely ignore following errors on subsequent runs of this script:
+If the bucket already exists then the script will not fail.
-ServiceException: 409 Bucket {bucket-name} already exists.

 ```bash
 eg. source ./myenv.sh